camya/filament-title-with-slug/README.md

 It is inspired by the classic **WordPress title & slug** implementation.

+The plugin is fully configurable.
+You can change all labels, use your own slugifier, use a route() to generate the "View" link, hide the host name, and many more.
+Read the [full documentation](#installation)

 ```php
 TitleWithSlugInput::make(
     fieldTitle: 'title', // The name of the field in your model that stores the title.